-Olivia Kamil Smarr (she/her) is a Black, queer, emerging public theologian and movement artist.
-She combines traditional West African dance movements with contemporary Black American dance styles, using music spanning the African diaspora to show how ancestral rhythms survive in our bodies and are embedded within our spirits.
-Olivia explores, challenges, and creates innovative ways of spiritual engagement in this unique societal moment, conjuring revolution, power, magic, and passion through movement.
-She engages with a theology that transcends faith and views the body itself as divine and holy, embracing the connection of sensuality and spirituality.
-Olivia centers those with disabilities, chronic illnesses, and survivors of trauma, including religious trauma, in her work.
+Olivia Kamil Smarr (she/her) is a Black queer public theologian and spiritual movement artist.
+She combines traditional West African dance with contemporary Black American dance styles, and incorporates music spanning the African diaspora to show how ancestral rhythms survive in our bodies and are embedded within our spirits.
+Olivia Kamil explores, challenges, and creates innovative ways of spiritual engagement—conjuring revolution, power, magic, and passion through movement.
+She engages with a theology that views the body itself as divine and holy, embracing the connection of sensuality and spirituality.
+Olivia Kamil centers those with disabilities, chronic illnesses, and survivors of trauma, including religious trauma, in her work.